aowens6/DjagoPractice/README.md

 # DjangoPractice

-Learning Django with a tuturial from Corey Schafer
+Learning Django with a tutorial from Corey Schafer